Posted by Nicole Frain in Sports Performance

 Another tip is to choose your weak points.
 If the bike is your weak section, make sure you’re including this in your brick session.
 It will be harder than training the bike alone, but it’s the only way to improve at it.

 Just like a race, a brick session is hard work if you’re doing it right.
-If you are swimming, you may not be aware of the amount you are sweating out, that also needs replacing.
+If you are swimming, you may not be aware of the amount you are sweating out, which also needs replacing.

 Ensuring you are well hydrated with electrolytes throughout the session, as well as consuming adequate carbohydrates to keep you powering through are all important components to allow you to train your best.